Malaysian University English Test

-The Malaysian University English Test (commonly abbreviated as MUET) is a test of English language proficiency, largely used for university admissions in Malaysia.
-The test is set and run by the Malaysian Examinations Council.
-MUET is largely recognised in Malaysia and Singapore, with limited recognition in other countries worldwide.
+Malaysian University English Test (MUET) is a test of English language proficiency, largely used for university admissions in Malaysia.
+The test is set and run by the Malaysian Examinations Council and was established in 1999.
+MUET is largely recognised in Malaysia, Singapore and Hong Kong, with limited recognition in other countries such as United Kingdom.

 MUET is a prerequisite for admissions into all public universities and colleges in Malaysia.
 Besides that, public servants also take MUET as an English qualification and for promotion opportunities.

 From 2012 onwards, MUET is administered three times a year, in March, July and November.
+Candidate can choose whether to take the test at the beginning, middle or end of the year.
+Registration for the mid-year test opens in mid-January and closes in early February, while registration for the end-of-year test opens in early May and closes in early July.
+Refer to the MUET schedule for closing dates.

-Besides that, an alternative test, MUET on Demand, is also held in nearly every month for candidates who are urgent to get the MUET results.
+Besides that, an alternative test, MUET on Demand (computer based test), is also held in nearly every month for candidates who are urgent to get the MUET results.
 On average, 85,000 candidates sit for the MUET each time.

+Candidates for this test must register at their respective schools/institutions.
+For private candidates and other candidates, they can register at any State Education Department (JPN) office.
+Registration forms can be obtained at JPN at a price of RM2.00 a set.
+The test fee is RM100.00 where previously it was RM50.00.
+There is also a book containing the test rules and scheme, syllabus and sample questions published and can be purchased by candidates.

 From 2021, MUET has undergone a major change in format.

-Components, Scoring and Grading
+MUET Test Structure

+The four components of the MUET test

-There are four components in MUET:
+There are four components in MUET are as follows: